Sundarakalathi-K/CV/README.md

 ### INTERESTS
 Apart from being a web developer, I do MObile App 📱 creation.

-I enjoy being outdoors, so I love travelling to different countries and explore different cultures.
+I enjoy being outdoors, so I love travelling to different countries and explore different cultures ✈